 Parents choose Mirman because they want the best possible education for their highly gifted child.
-Considering an independent school education is a significant financial decision, but one that has a major impact on your student.
-Tuition is essential to our ability to offer all of the things that make Mirman special: engaging, differentiated academic programs; passionate and innovative faculty; robust arts and athletics programs; and gorgeous facilities.
+Considering an independent school education is a significant financial decision.
+A Mirman School experience balances two principles: robust programming, and accessibility across a range of socioeconomic diversity.
+Tuition is essential to offering all of the things that make Mirman special: engaging, differentiated academic programs; passionate and innovative faculty; thriving arts and athletics programs; and state-of-the-art facilities.

 Bus Service (optional): $3,300